What Happens When You Email the Companies That Are Responsible for 71% of All Greenhouse Gas Emissions

 Perhaps I didn’t get to email the people who’re truly responsible here; and what they do with my requests, I don’t know, either.

 But the point is that reaching out is one of the few options we have at our disposal; and if even one small thing changes and improves, it may be a success.
 And as such I believe more people should reach out.
 Instead of waiting for politicians or law enforcement to act, let’s act ourselves, let’s make ourselves heard.
-Constructive action always helps.
+Constructive action never hurts.

 I appreciate your efforts to find ways we can engage.
 I really do!